har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 # Usage

 ## Power on and off
-To power on, press the PWR button and hold until you see the power LED turn on.
+To power on, press the PWR button and hold (1 second) until you see the power LED turn on.
 Release.

-If Bluetooth transmission is enabled, the power LED will start blinking once transmission starts, else it will stay on.
+If Bluetooth transmission is enabled, the power LED will start blinking once every 2 seconds when  transmission starts, else it will stay on.

-To power off, press the PWR button and hold until you see the LED turn off.
+To power off, press the PWR button and hold (2 seconds) until you hear a confirmation audio tone.
+If the power LED was on, it will turn off as well.
 Release.

 ## Audio mute toggle
-A brief press of the PCC button while the vario is operational will toggle the audio on and off.
+A brief press of the PCCA button while the vario is operational will toggle the audio on and off.

 This is convenient if you have set the zeros threshold to a negative value or close to zero and don't want the distraction of a beeping vario while you are on launch.